A complete guide of the Chopta Chandrashila Trek, along with my personal experience. I loved the hike and hope you have a great time!

 Tunagath: The Highest Shiva Temple

-Since I took one of those cheap local buses from Delhi, it was no more than 250 rupees per ride.
+Since I took one of those cheap local buses from Delhi, it was no more than RS 250 per ride.
 Mind you, it wasn’t the most comfortable way to travel as the decade-old bus had no A.C, broken windows, and unadjustable seats.

 - We ate at cheap local shops or cooked vegetables on a home-brought mini gas stove.
 These places won’t cost more than a couple of dollars per meal.